How to Interpret Dreams: Unlocking the Secrets of Your Subconscious

 What to record:

-If you want a system for this, keeping a dream journal is the single highest-leverage habit you can build for consistent dream recall and pattern recognition over time.
+If you want a system for this, keeping a dream journal is the single highest-leverage habit for consistent recall.
+For more practical methods, see our guide on techniques for remembering dreams.

 Strip the narrative and ask: what feeling did this dream leave me with?
 Fear, grief, exhilaration, shame, confusion?
 That emotion is the message.
 The plot is just the brain's way of generating a feeling-delivery system.

 Write down the three to five most memorable images or characters.
-Then, for each one, ask:
+Then, for each one, ask these questions in order:

 Personal association almost always outweighs cultural symbolism.
 A dog might mean loyalty to one person and fear to another.
 Start with your own relationship to the image.